Matheus-OliRod/TicTacToe_minimax/README.md

 ## Project Overview

-This project is developed in Java, using native Java APIs for testing and rendering the game window (Therefore JUnit is not being used).
+This project is developed in Java, using native Java APIs for rendering the game window.

 The game offers two modes of play:
 1. **Local Multiplayer**: Players share the same computer and take turns.